Winter Appeal- last chance to make a difference

-CEO of Samaritans, Peter Gardiner is calling on the Hunter community to support the Samaritans Winter Appeal and help address the invisible crisis of youth homelessness.
+CEO of Samaritans, Peter Gardiner is calling on the Hunter community to support the Samaritans Winter Appeal in its final weeks and help address the invisible crisis of youth homelessness.

 “There has been significant media coverage and community conversation around Australia’s homelessness crisis recently- we’re asking the community to help us provide a solution by supporting Samaritans to maintain safe and appropriate accommodation for young people in need, ” Mr Gardiner said.